Ambuj-UF/ConCat-1.0/README.md

 RNA_Type = True/None.
 If True then the ConCat program uses the alignment file for RNA structure prediction.

 RNA_Struc = This variable takes RNA structure as input.
 If you plan to enter RNA structure then avoid using RNA_Type function.
 Input contains RNA structure followed by comma and RNA structure starting position.
 By default the starting position is set to 0 (which is the starting position of alignment).

+NOTE: '.' character is not allowed in the filenames...

+file.name.nex - Not Allowed
+file_name.nex - Allowed
+file-name.nes - Allowed

 Some commonly used operation: